 Zeller pricing:

-Zeller Terminal 1 Zeller Terminal 2
+Zeller Terminal 1x Zeller Terminal 2

-Zeller Terminal Zeller Terminal 2
+Zeller Terminal 1x front Zeller Terminal 2

-EFTPOS machine Standalone, mobile touchscreen terminal
+EFTPOS machine Standalone touchscreen terminal with printer

 (WiFi, 4G with SIM)